fli-iam/shanoir-ng/README.md

 To scroll existing issues and open a new open eventually report to [Github Issues](https://github.com/fli-iam/shanoir-ng/issues).

 ## Shanoir Developpers Quick Installation
-To quickly bootstrap a Shanoir development environment [Quick Installation Instructions](https://github.com/alexpron/shanoir-ng/wiki/Quick-Installation)
+To quickly bootstrap a Shanoir development environment follow the [Quick Installation Instructions](https://github.com/alexpron/shanoir-ng/wiki/Quick-Installation)

 For more detailed information about Shanoir development installation